j-ack-bennett/AboutMe/README.md

 ## Other Stuff

-I have a very keen interest in developing my skills for mobile development, specifically iOS.
+I have a very keen interest in developing my skills for mobile development.
-I've recently started learning **Swift** and am excited to see what projects I can create from this versatile language.
+I've recently started learning **React Native** and am excited to see what projects I can create from this versatile framework.

 ## Technical Skills

 * HTML
-* CSS (SASS, Bulma & Tailwinds)
+* CSS (SASS & Bulma)
 * JavaScript
 * React
-* React-Native
+* React Native
 * Redux
 * Node.js
 * Express.js